Bob Davis (Australian rules footballer): VFL career

 At 183 cm (6 feet) in height, Davis was noted for his pace and tenacity.
 He was one of the fastest players in the League at the time, and was known in the press as "The Geelong Flyer", named after the express train that ran from Melbourne to Geelong in only 55 minutes.

 Davis represented Victoria on 13 occasions, as well as the captaining Geelong from 1955 to 1958.
 He played in two premierships for Geelong, in 1951 and 1952.
 He also coached the club, first in 1956, and then from 1960 to 1965, which included coaching Geelong to the VFL premiership in 1963, defeating Hawthorn.

 In 1952, after playing only 51 games for Geelong, Davis was offered a coaching job with the South Adelaide Football Club in the South Australian National Football League.
-He moved to Adelaide for the start of the 1952 season, but after Geelong refused to clear him, he returned to Geelong in time for the sixth game of the season, and remained there for the remainder of his career.
+He moved to Adelaide for the start of the 1952 season, but after Geelong refused to clear him, he returned to Geelong in time for the sixth game of the season, and he remained there for the remainder of his career.

 Post-playing career

 During his career, Davis was a popular character off the field, with his much-imitated flamboyant voice – in particular the phrase "fair dinkum unbelievable", which has been imitated many times in the football world, usually with humorous but respectful intent.
 He appeared on many television shows in the 1970s and '80s, including World of Sport and League Teams with Lou Richards and Jack Dyer.

 He died in hospital on 16 May 2011 after a long battle with illness in his last months.
-Before the Carlton-Geelong game later that week they held a minute's silence.
+Before the Carlton–Geelong game later that week, they held a minute's silence.

-Clunes Football Club Davis's original club scrapped their traditional Black and White for a one off tribute game post his death.
-They donned Geelong style jerseys for 1 game, and displayed both clubs logos and the name Bob Davis on the back.
+Clunes Football Club Davis's original club scrapped their traditional Black and White for a one-off tribute game post his death.
+They donned Geelong-styled guernseys for one game, and they displayed both club's logos and the name Bob Davis on the back.

-Davis' son Guy was a movie reviewer for many years and begun cohosting The Simpsons podcast Four Finger Discount in March 2020.